Edinburgh-Genome-Foundry/DnaCauldron/docs/index.rst

 How it works
 ------------

-Dna Cauldron simulates enzyme digestions and computes sticky ends, then generates a graph of the fragments that bind together, and explores circular paths in this graph (which correspond to circular constructs), an idea also used in `PyDNA <https://github.com/BjornFJohansson/pydna>`_ and first
+DNA Cauldron simulates enzyme digestions and computes sticky ends, then generates a graph of the fragments that bind together, and explores circular paths in this graph (which correspond to circular constructs), an idea also used in `PyDNA <https://github.com/BjornFJohansson/pydna>`_ and first